ypinhsuan/tp/docs/DeveloperGuide.md

 #### Aspect 2: Responsibility of relevant methods

 * **Alternative 1 (current choice):** Allow `ModuleClassUtil#getParticipationScore` and
-`ModuleClassUtil#getAbsentWeek` to return relevant values.
+`ModuleClassUtil#getAbsentWeek` to return intermediate values.
     * Pros:
         * Reduce the responsibilities of `ModuleClassUtil#getParticipationScore` and `ModuleClassUtil#getAbsentWeek`.
     * Cons: